 Indian Star tortoises are calm, peaceful, and fairly shy tortoises.
 They can be very sensitive to stress.
 Over time they become more outgoing and learn to recognize their keepers.
 They are not aggressive and do well in small groups of their own kind.

 The star patterned carapace is not only beautiful, but also provides excellent camouflage among vegetation.
 It's very difficult to find star tortoises in grassy areas.
 When I'm looking for mine, it can take a long time to locate them!

-Indian stars can be a bit delicate and be sensitive to cold and long periods of high humidity in cold conditions.
+Indian stars can be a bit delicate and sensitive to cold and long periods of high humidity in cold conditions.
 They are prone to respiratory problems if kept too cold and damp.
 Indian stars are also susceptible to pathogens carried by other tortoise species.
 Always keep them separately from other types of tortoises.

 In the wild, natural populations of star tortoises, both Indian and Burmese stars, are declining rapidly due to habitat loss and illegal collecting.
 The Burmese star tortoise is especially vulnerable.
 It's one of most endangered tortoises in the world.
-Never collect tortoises from the wild.
-Always buy captive bred stars.

 International trade in protected species, like star tortoises, is covered under the Convention of International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 CITES has three levels of Appendices with varying levels of protection.
 In 2019, the Indian / Sri Lankan star tortoise was moved from CITES App II to the most restrictive listing of App I.

 Related pages: books, Indian vs Burmese star, personality